NT-Review/NT-Review/README.md

 Contact: So you can reach out to me if you have any problems.

 That's basically everything I want to say about my website.
-I'm very proud of it.
-I plan to publish it in the future, but in the meantime, I'll work on it until it's perfect.
+Hopw you enjoy looking at my reviews!